vasudevan-palani/promise-utils/README.md

 ```

-Below is a way where we can sequence a list of promises to be executed one after another.
+To sequence a list of promises to be executed one after another.

 ```